coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Spell Resistance:** Yes

 A number of animals grow to twice their normal size and eight times their normal weight.
-This alteration changes each animal's size category to the next largest, grants it a +8 size bonus to Strength and a +4 size bonus to Constitution (and thus an extra 2 hit points per HD), and imposes a --2 size penalty to Dexterity.
-The creature's existing natural armor bonus increases by 2.
-The size change also affects the animal's modifier to AC and attack rolls and its base damage.
-The animal's space and reach change as appropriate to the new size, but its speed does not change.
+This alteration changes each animal’s size category to the next largest, grants it a +8 size bonus to Strength and a +4 size bonus to Constitution (and thus an extra 2 hit points per HD), and imposes a –2 size penalty to Dexterity.
+The creature’s existing natural armor bonus increases by 2.
+The size change also affects the animal’s modifier to AC and attack rolls and its base damage.
+The animal’s space and reach change as appropriate to the new size, but its speed does not change.